MrZhuNi/salome_shape/doc/gui/Introduction.rst

 If Object Browser is shown at the same side then they will be tabbed.

-Each dock window can be closed using **Cross** window button and opened again using a corresponding command from **View - Windows** :ref:`main_menu` or alternatively using pop-up menu.
+Each dock window can be closed using **Cross** window button and opened again using a corresponding command from *View - Windows* :ref:`main_menu` or alternatively using pop-up menu.

 .. image:: images/popup_menu.png
    :align: center

 .. centered::
-   Pop-up menu for visibilty of windows and toolbars
+   Pop-up menu for visibility of windows and toolbars

 .. _object_browser: